T-13 tank destroyer: Production

 After the prototype T-13 B1 passed all the tests of the Belgian Army, production was authorized to proceed in 1935: the Miesse company near Buizingen (close to Brussels) delivered 32 T-13 B1s, all based on imported British built Vickers 1934 artillery tractors.
 The T-13 B2 model was a further development of the B1, but differs only slightly from the B1 model: most importantly the turret was redesigned to give the vehicle a somewhat lower frontal silhouette.
 All 21 (23 according to some sources) T-13 B2s were apparently converted from the earlier Vickers artillery tractors of the Chasseurs Ardennais mountain troops, tracked transport of the M34 75mm Bofors mountain gun now passed on to the smaller but more economical Vickers/Familleureux utility tractor.
-T-13 B2 assembly ended by 1937.
+B2 assembly ended by 1937.